6 Null Hypothesis Significant Testing

 Before proceeding to the next example, please note that you will often see the symbol ‘rho’, which is represented by the Greek symbol \(\rho\) (it’s a blend of r and o).
 This is the population parameter of a correlation.
 This is the not the same as a p-value, which is represented by the letter \(p\).
 It may get confusing it you mix up these symbols, so be sure you know the difference between the two.

-Before conducting our study, we will conduct a power analysis to determine an appropriate sample size required to adequately power our study.
-We want to have a good probability of rejecting the null, if it were false (here, we know this is the case).
-To calculate our required sample size, we require: i) our \(\alpha\) criterion level, ii) our desired power (\(1-\beta\)), and iii) our hypothesied effect size.
-We will use the standard for our \(\alpha\) criterion and power, i) \(\alpha = .05\), ii) 1-\(\beta\) = .8, and we know our true effect, iii) \(\rho\) = .300.
-Although we know the population correlation, in real-world research we would need to find a good estimate of the effect size, which is typically through reading the literature for effect sizes in similar populations.
-We can use the pwr package to conduct our power analysis.
-This package is very useful; you can insert any three of the required four pieces of information to calculate the missing piece.
+However, before conducting the study, the researcher conducts a power analysis to determine an appropriate sample size required to adequately power their study.
+They want to have a good probability of rejecting the null, if it were false (here, we know this is the case).
+To calculate the appropriate sample size, they will require: 1) \(\alpha\) criterion level, 2) desired power (\(1-\beta\)), and 3) hypothesized effect size.
+The researcher uses the standard for \(\alpha\) criterion and power.
+Thus, they have: 1) \(\alpha = .05\), 2) 1-\(\beta\) = .8, and they estimate the true effect based on the literature to be 3) \(\rho\) = .300.
+Although we know the population correlation and that the researcher has accurately estimated the population effect, researchers may not accurately estimate the population effect size.
+In real-world research we would need to find a good estimate of the effect size, which is typically through reading the literature for effect sizes in similar populations.
+Power can be calculated using R or GPower.
+Using R, the researcher uses the pwr package to conduct their power analysis.
+This package is very useful; you can insert any three of the required four pieces of information (alpha, power, estimated sample size, and sample size) to calculate the missing piece.
 More details on using pwr are below.
 For our analysis, we get:

 approximate correlation power calculation (arctangh transformation)